edj36/edj36.github.io/blog/side-business-ideas.md

 ---
 title: Ideas for a side business
 author: Eric Johnson
-date: 02-04-2019
+date: 01-20-2020
 ---

 Want a side business that is

 - as passive as possible
-- provides stream of income to me
+- provides stream of income
 - should be through an LLC to make safe
 - can do any with a group/partners or by yourself, but need initial capital to get it off the ground

 Ideas:

 - rental property (vacation, apartments, homes)
 - own a condo (in nyc building) and rent it
 - parking lot